 How to build an onboarding process for new hires

 After an awkward, confusing first few minutes, it’s finally sorted out that they are, in fact, supposed to start today, and they did step into the right office.
 They head to their new desk.
-All seems well now, that is until they realize their new manager is nowhere in sight, and there isn’t a scrap of paper or anything to write with at their seat.
+All seems well now, until they realize their new manager is nowhere in sight, and there isn’t a scrap of paper or anything to write with at their seat.
 There’s no note, no computer, no nothing.
-This new hire’s engagement has plummeted before even finishing their first day.
+This new hire’s engagement has plummeted before they’ve even finished their first day.

-According to Robert Half and Associates, more than one quarter of employees are willing to leave a new job in the first 90 days if they don’t find their new experience is what they thought it would be.
+According to Robert Half and Associates, more than one-quarter of employees are willing to leave a new job in the first 90 days if they don’t find their new experience is what they thought it would be.
 This is why having a great first impression and a seamless onboarding plan is key.

 Onboarding is a crucial piece of the employee life cycle.
-Not only are you bringing a completely new person into your company and your culture, you’re also asking them to succeed at a job that will hopefully help achieve your company’s goals.
+Not only are you bringing a completely new person into your company and your culture, you’re also asking them to help you achieve your company’s goals.
 These are very tough things for someone to get behind if they don’t have a great first impression.

 Need a little inspiration for creating your own seamless onboarding process?
 Here’s what you can do to start your people off on the right foot.

-1. Onboarding starts before they walk in the door
+1. Onboarding starts before they walk in the door.

-2. Culture first, job second
+2. Culture first, job second.

 Onboarding is the starting point of the new hire’s career at the organization.
-It’s not only the introduction to their team and their job, but an introduction to the company and its culture.
+It’s not only the introduction to their team and their job but an introduction to the company and its culture.

 Charlie Halpin, PI’s Salesforce Business Applications Administrator, is one of our newest hires, and has one of the freshest takes on our onboarding process.

+“[PI’s onboarding process] had one of the most comprehensive initial sessions than any company I have been associated with or that I have ever personally experienced,” Charlie said.
 “Because my onboarding sessions occurred so soon after I first started, I was able to understand the mission and culture of the organization, as well as how our product adds value for our customers.
 This is so important, particularly with our company, as we’re very dynamic.”

 Some may seem like silly things to point out, but they are important!
-No one wants to be “that person” who has no idea that the entire office works remote on Fridays or hear constantly throughout their meetings that “this is super important to our mission” and have no idea what exactly said mission is.
+No one wants to be “that person” who has no idea that the entire office works remote on Fridays or hear constantly throughout their meetings that “this is super important to our mission” and have no idea what the mission is.
 If you want new hires to be productive team playerd right off the bat, introduce culture first.

-3. Book their calendar to break the ice
+3. Book their calendar to break the ice.

 One of the absolute worst things you can do as a manager is to not have anything on your new hire’s calendar.
 Are there any specific people on your team or from other departments they’ll need to meet with during their first week?
 Any lunches or trainings they’ll need to attend?
 Recurring company meetings they’ll need to be a part of?
 Schedule/forward those meetings ahead of time.

-4. Detailed details of the job
+4. Details of the job

 Not only is it incredibly important to have the details of your new hire’s job laid out for them, it’s equally important for your team to be aware of the new hire’s job responsibilities, as well.
 This will not only lay everything out clearly for your newbie, but also let the whole team know who’s responsible for what.

-5. Set them up for success
+5. Set them up for success.

-While the job description is the goalpost for what this new person will be doing, some things do wind up changing over time, and that’s OK!
-Make sure to revisit the job description with the new hire to ensure the tasks align with what their day-to-day is like.
+While the job description is the goalpost for what this new person will be doing, some things do wind up changing over time, and that’s okay!
+Make sure to revisit the job description with your new hires to ensure the tasks align with what their day-to-day is like.
 This is a great exercise to do once they’ve been at the company for a month or so, and check in with them every 1-2 months.

 Creating a successful and seamless onboarding process means the difference between retaining top talent and having them leave before you can even give them their first annual review.
-As the old saying goes: “treat others as you want to be treated.”
+As the old saying goes: “Treat others as you want to be treated.”
 Make sure you create an onboarding program that you, yourself, would want to go through, and you’ll encounter new hires ready and eager to be an engaged and productive team member.